Mixed Climbing Course Details

 We believe that shortening courses with low numbers, rather than cancelling them is the best service we can offer.
 This minimises any effects on your travel plans, and still provides a great mountaineering experience.

 All MCCs begin at 08:30 on day one and finish at 17:00 on the final day.
 Please report to Alpine Guides office in Mt Cook Village.

-The MCC is based primarily at Plateau Hut in New Zealand's premium alpine area - Aoraki Mount Cook National Park.
+The MCC is based primarily at Plateau Hut in New Zealand's most dramatic alpine area - Aoraki Mount Cook National Park.
 In order to make optimum use of time available, the course will fly in and out from the hut site at 2,200 metres.

 Plateau is a modern, comfortable hut and usually not busy in the spring.
 It sits at 2,200 metres bolted to a rock outcrop above the vast 1,000 metre Hochstetter Icefall.
 Aside from glaciated training zones, It offers various climbing options: